 New Hampshire Food Bank

 NH Food Bank, a program of NH Catholic Charities, is a non-profit that distributes over 4 million pounds of food to 350 different agencies.
 Salvage donated food, special events, gleaning, and many more volunteer opportunities can be found at the Food Bank.
 For more information please contact the Volunteer Coordinator.
+Volunteers are also needed for the Cooking Matters program.

 New Horizons for New Hampshire